mollyrendon/readme-generator/Develop/read-me-files/README.md

   # Installation
-  These programs need to be installed for the application to run:
+  These programs need to be installed for the application to run: test 4
-  Test

   # Usage
-  The application's primary use is
+  The application's primary use is test4
-  Testing

   # Contributing
-  Contributing:
-  test
+  test 4 ish

   # Tests
-  The following commands are needed to run tests:
+  The following commands are needed to run tests: test 4
-  Testing

   # Questions
-  For any questions please contact test@testing.com at this email test@testing.com.
+  For any questions please contact test4@hot at this email test4@hotmail.com.